Forward Modeling Populations of Flares from Tidal Disruptions of Stars by Super-massive Black Holes: Results

 Meanwhile, this model is neglecting several other details that will affect the real VRO TDF detection rate.
 For example, it does not account for the details of how the survey will select its observing fields, and the cadence of these observations in various bands.
-Along these lines, this model can be compared with the predictions of \citet{Bricman2020}, who used the VRO simulation framework to incorporate details concerning survey strategy, and used a simulation framework built specifically for VRO to catalog potential host galaxies.
-They predicted between apprxoimately 3,000 to 8,000 TDF detections per year, depending on the SMBH mass distribution and the operable flux cutoffs for TDF detection.
+Along these lines, this model can be compared with the predictions of \citet{Bricman2020-0}, who used the VRO simulation framework to incorporate details concerning survey strategy, and used a simulation framework built specifically for VRO to catalog potential host galaxies.
+They predicted between approximately 3,000 to 8,000 TDF detections per year, depending on the SMBH mass distribution and the operable flux cutoffs for TDF detection.
 Their prediction of a higher detection rate might be due to a larger catalog of potential host galaxies, but is also affected by a number of other detailed differences between their simulation methodology and ours.
 Among these differences, they assumed a rate of $10^{-5}$ disruptions per year in all galaxies.
 They also used the {\tt MOSFiT} transient modeling package to generate TDF multi-band light curves \citep{Guillochon2018,Mockler2019}, and they based these light curves on stars of 1 solar mass in all cases.

-Both the model presented in this paper and the \citep{Bricman2020} predictions are subject to uncertainty due to the effect of sample contamination by interlopers, and the possibility of incorrectly classifying TDFs as other types of transients.
-The detection rate predictions quoted here refer to expected rates of TDFs that pass selection criteria based solely on survey photometry in the $g$ and $r$ bands, but realistically only a small fraction of these will have their detection status strengthened with follow-up observations, and these follow-ups will be biased toward more nearby events \citep{Bricman2020}.
-Additionally, depending on survey strategy, flares might not have enough observations in multiple bands, which can be crucial for confident classification of TDFs \citep{Gezari2018WP}.
+Both the model presented in this paper and the \citep{Bricman2020-0} predictions are subject to uncertainty due to the effect of sample contamination by interlopers, and the possibility of incorrectly classifying TDFs as other types of transients.
+For example, the predicted detection rates for the models developed in this paper refer to expected rates of TDFs that pass selection criteria based solely on survey photometry in the $g$ and $r$ bands, but realistically only a small fraction of these will have their detection status strengthened with follow-up observations, and these follow-ups will be biased toward more nearby events \citep{Bricman2020-0}.
+Additionally, depending on survey strategy, flares might not have enough detections in multiple bands, which can be crucial for confident classification of TDFs \citep{Gezari2018WP}.